daniilidis-group/ffmpeg_image_transport/README.md

 mode for h264 encoding/decoding, so you may get strange results if you have cameras with resolutions other than those supported by e.g. nvenc.
 Plain 1920x1200 works, probably also VGA, but other resolutions need to be verified.
+Experiments indicate that the line width must be a multiple of 32!

 ## Compiling